 The TIER regulation operates differently than the former facility-based CCIR, and instead applies to industrywide to emitters that emit more than 100,000 tonnes of CO2e per year in 2016 or any subsequent year.
 The 2020 target for most TIER-regulated facilities is to reduce emissions intensity by 10% as measured against that facility's individual benchmark (which is, generally, its average emissions intensity during the period from 2013 to 2015), with a further 1% reduction for each subsequent year.
 The facilityspecific benchmark does not apply to all facilities.
-Certain facilities, such as those in the electricity sector, are compared against the good-as-bestgas standard, which measures against the emissions produced by the cleanest natural gas-fired generation system.
+Certain facilities, such as those in the electricity sector, are compared against the good-as-best gas standard, which measures against the emissions produced by the cleanest natural gas-fired generation system.
 Similarly, for facilities that have already made substantial headway in reducing their emissions, a different "high-performance" benchmark is available to ensure that the cost of ongoing compliance takes this into account.
 Similar to the CCIR, the TIER regulation targets emissions intensity rather than total emissions.
 Under the TIER regulation, facilities in high-emitting sectors can opt-in to the program despite the fact that they do not meet the 100,000 tonne threshold.
 A facility can opt-in to TIER regulation if it competes directly against another TIER-regulated facility or if it has annual CO2e emissions that exceed 10,000 tonnes per year and belongs to an emissions-intensive or trade exposed sector with international competition.
 In addition, the owner of two or more "conventional oil and gas facilities" may apply to have those facilities regulated under the TIER regulation.
 To encourage compliance with the emissions intensity reduction targets, TIER-regulated facilities must provide annual compliance reports and facilities that are unable to achieve their targets may either purchase credits from other facilities, purchase carbon offsets, or pay a levy to the Government of Alberta.

 Beginning on May 30, 2019 as part of the Carbon Tax Repeal Act and ended the Alberta Climate Leadership Adjustment Rebate.
 The carbon levy no longer applies to any type of fuel; however, as Alberta has no carbon levy equivalent for fuel consumption, the federal government announced that beginning on January 1, 2020 a federal fuel charge will apply in Alberta.
 In December 2019, Alberta issued a Court challenge against the federal carbon tax, which came into effect on January 1, 2020, arguing that each province has the right to set its own policies to fight climate change.
-An Alberta Court of Appeal decision is expected in the spring of 2020.
+The Alberta Court of Appeal ruled in February of 2020 that the federal carbon tax in Alberta was unconstitutional.
+The Attorney General of Canada appealed the decision to the SCC which was heard in September of 2020, a decision of which is expected for early 2021.